cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 * CentOS has its own build system, compiler options, patchsets, and is a community supported, non-commercial operating system.
 CentOS does not inherit certifications or evaluations from Red Hat Enterprise Linux.
 As such, some configuration rules (such as those requiring FIPS 140-2 encryption) will continue to fail on CentOS.

-It is recommended to visit [DISA STIG profile for Red Hat Enterprise Linux 7](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html)  to learn more about this profile before you implement it in your production envioonment.
+It is recommended to visit [DISA STIG profile for Red Hat Enterprise Linux 7](https://static.open-scap.org/ssg-guides/ssg-rhel7-guide-stig-rhel7-disa.html)  to learn more about this profile before you implement it in your production environment.

 This guide will not include any  command or configuration codes that you should execute or configure to achieve the security compliances in the SCAP security guide.
 Instead it  directs you to the appropriate links of the original guide which contains the detailed descriptions, rationales, commands, and remediation scripts that can be used to achieve a single goal by using  a manual execution or configuration pertaining to a specific task .
 The guide includes a very high level  description  of what tasks to be done to meet a particular  compliances of the security policy.